bmitchinson/v2.mitchinson.dev/source/_posts/jest-typescript-mocks.md

 GetANumber.test.ts mocks a class, and further customizes a class method on that mocked class for a single test.

+### Improvements

+- config object should have only getters, that way you can mock process.env inbetween tests
+  - they'll be sourced every time, not pulled from process.env and held onto

 ### Purpose

 It was surprisingly hard to find a recently written article about the